grishick/pydantic-airtable/docs/getting-started/installation.md

 ## Next Steps

-Now that you have Pydantic AirTable installed:
+Now that you have Pydantic Airtable installed:

-1. **[Quick Start](quickstart.md)** - Create your first model and interact with AirTable
+1. **[Quick Start](quickstart.md)** - Create your first model and interact with Airtable
 2. **[Configuration](configuration.md)** - Learn about all configuration options
 3. **[Examples](../examples/index.md)** - See real-world usage examples